bczsalba/teahaz-client/notes.md

 # TODO
 - [ ] improve parse_inline_codes (refer to comment)
 - [ ] restructure this file pls
+- handle errors:
+    * these should get you stuck in an infinite loop
+    * [ ] Connection Refused
+    * [ ] bad url

 # FEATURES
 ## upcoming checklist
+- PopupCompleter(Container)

+    """
+    Container derivative for autocomplete function
+    """

 - FileManager(Container)

     """